10 min read

 Trying to get more traffic to your website?
 You have two main paths in the world of search engines: paying for visitors or earning them for free.
 This is the core of the PPC vs organic search debate.

-Paid search, or Pay Per Click (PPC), offers immediate visibility for a price, while organic search, powered by Search Engine Optimization (SEO), is a long term strategy that builds a sustainable traffic source.
+Paid search, or Pay Per Click (PPC), offers immediate visibility for a price.
+Organic search, powered by Search Engine Optimization (SEO), is a strategy for the long term that builds a sustainable traffic source.
 The best approach depends on your immediate needs and long term goals.
 If you need quick results and have the budget, PPC is your answer.
-For building a lasting brand asset with a high long term ROI, organic is the way to go.
+For building a lasting brand asset with a high return on investment over time, organic is the way to go.
 This guide breaks down everything you need to know to choose the right strategy for your business.

 Organic search refers to the natural, unpaid listings that appear on a search engine results page.
 These rankings are determined by complex algorithms that assess a page’s relevance and authority.
 You cannot pay to be here.
 Instead, you use SEO to prove to search engines that your content is the best answer to a person’s query.
 If you’re new to SEO, start with our beginner guide to AI SEO.